Have you ever wondered how to write a business plan step by step? Mike Andes, told us:

 - Contact Info

-I’m sure you’ve heard that when a hiring manager reviews a job application, they spend five seconds reviewing it to decide if they want to interview you.
-The truth is most people are busy enough that they don’t have a lot of time.
-Having a table of contents makes it easy for them to find the things that are meaningful to them.
+Most people are busy enough that they don’t have a lot of time.
+Providing a table of contents makes it easy for them to find the pages of your plan that are meaningful to them.

-A table of contents will normally go right after the cover page, but you could also do it right after the executive summary.
-Putting the table of contents after the executive summary will help investors know what section of your business plan they want to review more thoroughly.
+A table of contents will be immediately after the cover page, but you can include it after the executive summary.
+Including the table of contents immediately after the executive summary will help investors know what section of your business plan they want to review more thoroughly.

-Check out Canva’s article designing … table of contents.
-It has a ton of great information for how to make it easy to access a specific section of your business plan.
-Just remember that different techniques will work differently depending on whether your business plan is going to be digital or hard copy.
+Check out Canva’s article about creating a table of contents.
+It has a ton of great information about creating easy access to each section of your business plan.
+Just remember that you’ll want to use different strategies for digital and hard copy business plans.

 Mike told us,